AlexsLemonade/OpenPBTA-analysis/analyses/tp53_nf1_score/README.md

 This module is adapted from: [`marislab/pdx-classification`](https://github.com/marislab/pdx-classification).
 Now published in [Rokita et al. _Cell Reports._ 2019.](https://doi.org/10.1016/j.celrep.2019.09.071)

-In brief, _TP53_ inactivation, _NF1_ inactivation, and Ras activation classifiers are applied to the stranded and polya OpenPBTA RNA-seq data.
+In brief, _TP53_ inactivation, _NF1_ inactivation, and Ras activation classifiers are applied to the OpenPedCan RNA-seq data.
 The classifiers were trained on TCGA PanCan data ([Way et al. _Cell Reports._ 2018](https://doi.org/10.1016/j.celrep.2018.03.046), [Knijnenburg et al. _Cell Reports._ 2018.](https://doi.org/10.1016/j.celrep.2018.03.076)).
 See [`01-apply-classifier.py`](01-apply-classifier.py) for more information about the procedure.
 To evaluate the classifier scores, we use [`02-evaluate-classifier.py`](02-evaluate-classifier.py) and input SNV data to identify true TP53/NF1 loss samples and compare scores of shuffled data to true calls and plot ROC curves.